sl4shme/stuff/development/python/exceptions.md

 ```

 ##Exception objects
-Most exceptions will pass a list of arguments that can be used when catching the exception.
+Most exceptions will be raised with a list of arguments that can be used when catching the exception.
 ```python
 try:
     f = open("plop")